verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] This is your life and it’s ending one minute at a time.
 - [ ] That's all I ever wanted.
 Ever since I heard about it a minute ago.
 - [ ] You pile up enough tomorrows and you’ll ﬁnd yourself with nothing but a lot of empty yesterdays.
 I don’t know about you, but I’d like to make today worth remembering.
+- [ ] Vanity is a formidable armor.
 Man 2: No, that’s what life is for.
 —The Lift (2000)